Hill 4

 Emile

 Homework is provided each week through the Emilie app, with a focus on maths and spellings to support key learning.
-If you experience any issues logging in or accessing the homework, please speak to Mrs Donnelly for assistance.
+If you experience any issues logging in or accessing the homework, please speak to Mrs Brunskill for assistance.

 https://emile-education.com/app-downloads/student-log-in-access-app-or-online/